droidpl/github-protector/README.md

 # Github protector

-Github protector is a simple web service made with Node that can be installed in your prefered environment and can be used as a webhook for organizations.
+Github protector is a simple web service made with Node that can be installed in firebase functions and can be used as a webhook for Github organizations.

 This service does the following:
 - Listens for Github organization events (create repository)